Regularity conditions in the realisability problem with applications to point processes and random closed sets: Correlation measures of point processes

-for some open ball $B$ containing the origin.
-If $\int_{\R^d}\|y\|^{-d}\bar\rho(dy)$ is finite, it is possible to let $\beta_n=n^{-d-\delta}$, $n\geq1$, for any fixed $\delta>0$. \end{description} \end{theorem} \begin{proof} It suffices to use (\ref{eq:rhoat-b=rh-bbarrh}) to confirm the conditions imposed in Theorem~\ref{thr:non-comp}, see also Remark~\ref{rk:betan-exist}.
-In order to show that $\xi$ can be chosen stationary, note that $\chihc_{\beta\psi}$ can be pointwisely approximated from below by a monotone sequence of functions from $\gspace$, so Theorem~\ref{thr:chi-approx}(i) applies. \end{proof}
+\begin{pf} It suffices to use (\ref{eqrhoat-b=rh-bbarrh}) to confirm the conditions imposed in Theorem~\ref{thrnon-comp}, see also Remark~\ref{rkbetan-exist}.
+In order to show that $\xi$ can be chosen stationary, note that $\chi^{\mathrm{hc}}_{\beta\psi}$ can be pointwisely approximated from below by a monotone sequence of functions from $\mathsf{G}$, so Theorem~\ref{thrchi-approx}(i) applies. \end{pf}